SENIOR ADVISOR LEADERSHIP TRANSITION > > >

 VICE PRESIDENT OF PROGRAMS

-Karen is the Director of Programs for Green Leadership Trust.
-She supports the work of our Membership and Capacity-Building Committees, which are tasked with growing and equipping our members with the skills they need to lead.
+Karen is the Vice President of Programs.
+She provides key support for all programmatic activities of Green Leadership Trust.
+She assists in the Steering Committee and the Finance and Development Committee.
 Karen joins Green Leadership Trust from Los Angeles.
 There she worked at Liberty Hill Foundation, a public foundation supporting community organizing and advocates at the frontlines of change.
 With Liberty Hill, Karen managed a campaign geared toward improving outcomes for boys and men of color and developed competency in coalition-building, local policy engagement, and leadership development.